richelbilderbeek/cer_raket/README.md

 16|Start project, create GitHub accounts, run vignettes 17|Read and/or run experiments locally
-18|Read, learn tools, add first test code to raket 19|Read, learn tools, add first test code to Richel's fork of PBD 20|Remind: what was research about again?
+18|Read, learn tools, add first test code to raket 19|Read, learn tools, add first test code to Richel's fork of PBD.
+What is this research about?
-21|Prepare poster and presentation.
+20|What is this research about?
+Teaching `git` branching.
+Work on PBD 21|Prepare poster and presentation.
 Rounding off assignments 22|Practice presentation and poster
 23|MO final presentation and poster